kenlim1/expo-passkey/README.md

 - ✅ **Complete Lifecycle Management**: Registration, authentication, and revocation flows
 - ✅ **Type-Safe API**: Comprehensive TypeScript definitions and autocomplete
 - ✅ **Secure Device Binding**: Ensures keys are bound to specific devices
+- ✅ **Database Integration**: Automatically creates a MobilePasskey model in your database
 - ✅ **Automatic Cleanup**: Optional automatic revocation of unused passkeys
 - ✅ **Rich Metadata**: Store and retrieve device-specific context with each passkey
+- ✅ **Custom UI Hooks**: Simplifies integration in your React Native UI

 ## Platform Requirements